JonmarCorpuz/SecondBrain/Data - Databases.md

 ## Relational Database

-A relational database is a type of BDMS that organizes data into tables that each consists of rows and columns
+A relational database is a type of BDMS that organizes data into tables that each consists of rows and columns (Ex: *MySQL*, *PostgreSQL*, *Oracle*, *SQL Server*, *Amazon Aurora*, *etc.*)

 * Data is structured logically into tables that consist of rows and columns
 * Each row in a table represents a record or tuple and each column represents a field or attribute
 * Tables are organized based on their logical relationships
 * The relationship between two different table is done using foreign keys
-* Once the database is operational, it ramins fixed and becomes difficult to change
+* Once the database is operational, it remains fixed and becomes difficult to change
+* Ensures that data is persisted with high integrity and adheres to the ACID (Atomicity, Consistency, Isolation, and Durability) principle
+*

 ### Rows